cognophile/PomoDo/README.md

 ### NuGet Packages
 NUnit and NUnit3TestAdapter are used in this solution for Unit testing.
 The versions can be found in the `packages.config` file.

-To have Visual Studio NuGet handle retreiving the packages for you, see [Edward Wilde's StackOverflow answer.](https://stackoverflow.com/a/7619988/5012644).
+To have Visual Studio NuGet handle retreiving the packages for you, see the [official Microsoft Docs page for Installing and Reinstalling Packages with Package Restore](https://docs.microsoft.com/en-us/nuget/consume-packages/package-restore).
+Alternatively, see [Edward Wilde's StackOverflow answer.](https://stackoverflow.com/a/7619988/5012644).